Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Introduction

+where $S^{\Tilde{\alpha}}$ are the pseudospin components in the local $\Tilde{\alpha} = \Tilde{x}, \Tilde{y}, \Tilde{z}$ coordinate frame (related to the local $x,y,z$ coordinate frame, by a rotation of $\theta$ about the $y$ axis), $g_z$ is the $g$ factor, $\vec{h}$ is the magnetic field, and $\hat{\vec{z}}_i$ is the local anisotropy axis.
+The ground state phase diagram for the DO pyrochlores has been investigated in detail ~\cite{Li2017, Yao2020, Benton2020, Patri2020}, and the best current understanding is presented in \autoref{fig_pd_nomat}.
+It is clear and encouraging that this class of materials has huge potential to realize QSL states of both dipolar and octupolar character, as they occupy a large region of parameter space, alongside dipolar and octupolar all-in-all-out (AIAO) N\'{e}el phases.

-Experimental work on \cezro, including extensive neutron scattering, heat capacity, and magnetic susceptibility, combined with theoretical calculations have recently garnered attention.
-They have constrained \cezro\ to lie within the U$(1)_\pi$ QSL state at low temperatures, on a boundary between octupolar and dipolar character, although the exact nature of the ground state is under debate~\cite{Smith2021,Bhardwaj2022,Desrochers2022}.
-Similarly, much recent interest was generated toward \cesno\ when neutron diffraction measurements on powder samples grown by solid-state synthesis found broad diffuse scattering at high scattering wavevectors ($|Q| > 5$ \AA$^{-1}$), attributed to scattering from an octupolar spin ice state or from higher order multipoles~\cite{Sibille2019,LOVESEY}.
+Within this exciting class of materials, the 4$f^1$ Ce$^{3+}$ family in particular has attracted intrigue as experimentally realizable QSL candidates~\cite{Sibille2015, Sibille2019, Gaudet2019, Gao2019, Smith2021}.
+Experimental work on \cezro, including extensive neutron scattering, heat capacity, and magnetic susceptibility, combined with theoretical calculations have constrained \cezro\ to lie within the U$(1)_\pi$ QSL state at low temperatures, on a boundary between octupolar and dipolar character, although the exact nature of the ground state is under debate~\cite{Smith2021,Bhardwaj2022,Desrochers2022}.
+Similarly, much recent interest was generated toward \cesno\ when neutron diffraction measurements on powder samples grown by solid-state synthesis found broad diffuse scattering at high scattering wave vectors ($|Q| > 5$ \AA$^{-1}$), attributed to scattering from an octupolar spin ice state or from higher order multipoles~\cite{Sibille2019,LOVESEY}.

-Here we present an unexpected and remarkable result obtained from diffuse neutron scattering on new \cesno\ polycrystalline samples grown by hydrothermal synthesis techniques.
-These show scattering at low scattering vectors {\it only} (peaked near $|Q| \sim 0.6$ \AA$^{-1}$), and we find no evidence of the higher-$Q$ scattering attributed to octupolar physics reported previously on powders grown by solid-state synthesis.
-Instead, the diffuse scattering we find is similar to that displayed by the canonical {\it dipolar} spin ice \hotio.

-Ground state selection in several pyrochlore magnets is known to be sensitive to disorder.
-Perhaps the best known example is associated with \ybtio\ \cite{YTO_SC_vs_Powder, Ross2012, YTO_unconventional, YTO_stoich, YTO_AFM, YTO_pointdefects}.
-Ce-based pyrochlores are likely candidates for such sensitivity because, as with other light rare-earth ions, Ce is stable in both the 3+ and 4+ oxidation states.
-Gaudet \textit{et al.} showed that powder samples of \cezro\ grown by solid-state synthesis oxidize in air in a matter of hours\cite{Gaudet2019}.
-Unlike the rest of the magnetic rare-earth series, however, this type of defect is relatively benign, as Ce$^{4+}$ is $4f^0$ and consequently non-magnetic.
-Nevertheless, the characterisation and understanding of Ce-based pyrochlores grown by different techniques is clearly a crucial open issue for this branch of topological materials physics.